 - Place the doughnut halves, making sure they do not touch, on a baking tray and place in the middle of the oven.

 - Cook for 40-50 minutes.
 Mine took 45 minutes.

 - The doughnut is cooked when it is golden and springs back from a light touch.
 You will also notice, from the picture below that the cake has started to come away from the side of the mould.

-- Once cooked remove the giant doughnut halves from the oven and place onto a cooling rack for 10 minutes.
+- As soon as the giant doughnut halves are baked remove from the oven and place onto a cooling rack for 10 minutes.

 - After 10 minutes cooling in the mould has elapsed, gently tip each doughnut half out of its mould.